wiiu-env/drc_region_free_plugin/README.md

 # DRC Region Free Plugin

-This plugin allows you to use a gamepad from any region.
+This plugin allows you to use a Wii U GamePad from any region.

 ## Usage
 (`[ENVIRONMENT]` is a placeholder for the actual environment name.)